ducakar/TextureReplacer/TextureReplacer/README.md

 Change Log
 ----------
+* 0.15
+    - better logic for triggering texture replacement
+    - full texture replacement is performed on each scene switch
+    - only personalised Kerbal textures are updated during flight
+    - much faster and more reliable way of detecting events that require personalised texture replacement
 * 0.14.1
     - better hashing and randomisation & other smaller code tweaks
     - improved instructions in README